avcolgate/TCL-maker/README.md

 # my-verilog-reader

-script writes names of input pins in file
+script analyzes pins of top module and writes input pin to file